ayushcodes1729/hackhazards25/README.md

 ## 🧪 How to Run the Project

 ### Requirements:
-- Node.js / Python / Docker / etc.
+- Node.js etc.
-- API Keys (if any)
+- API Keys (if any): In backend: Groq api key
-- .env file setup (if needed)
+- .env file setup (if needed): In backend: MONGODB_URI, PORT, JWT_SECRET & In frontend: VITE_BASE_URL

 ### Local Setup:
 ```bash